rieckpil/testing-spring-boot-applications-masterclass/README.md

 ## Running the project

-Assuming your local setups meets all requirements stated above, you can now start the application:
+Assuming your local setups meets all requirements as stated above, you can now start the application:

 1. Make sure your Docker Engine is up- and running
 2. Start the required infrastructure components with `docker-compose up`